 Refshaleøen is a pretty new and therefore underdeveloped part of Copenhagen and this is where your bike will come in real handy!

-When thinking of what things to do in Copenhagen the firstborn child of this question should be; what to eat in Copenhagen.
 The city is such a food mecca and is world-famous for it too.
-I would not really recommend traditional danish food as that is all potatoes, gravy, and pork, but there are a couple of traditional things that are worth a try while you are here:
+I would not recommend traditional Danish food as that is all potatoes, gravy, and pork, but there are a couple of traditional things that are worth a try while you are here:

-Smørrebrød: or the open sandwich is a traditional thing to have for lunch and should be paired with both beer and snaps.
-I highly recommend Aamans and Restaurant Palægade for this even though they are a bit pricy.
+Smørrebrød or the open sandwich, is a traditional thing to have for lunch and should be paired with both beer and snaps.

 Danish pastries: our pastries and bread are the best and every bakery around the city will sell a variety of different ones.
-Best bakeries in town?
-Juno the Bakery, Andersen and Maillard, and Hart Bageri by far!
 Trust me, you have never had bread and pastries like this before.